cuebook/CueObserve/README.md

 CueObserve uses **timeseries Anomaly detection** to find **where** and **when** a metric isn't right.
 It then offers **one-click Root Cause analysis** so that you know **why** a metric isn't right.

 CueObserve works with data in your SQL data warehouses and databases.
-It currently supports Snowflake, BigQuery, Redshift, Druid, Postgres, MySQL, SQL Server and ClickHouse.
+It currently supports Snowflake, BigQuery, Redshift, Druid, Pinot, Postgres, MySQL, SQL Server and ClickHouse.

 ![CueObserve Anomaly](<.gitbook/assets/Overview\_Anomaly (1).png>) ![CueObserve RCA](<.gitbook/assets/Overview\_RCA (1).png>)